0mnadren/Platforma/README.md

 If his application is accepted, he gets access to his profile, where he can:
 * Modify his data;
 * Receive surveys from Admin, and get access to statistics of ones that he filled;
-* Evaluate scientific papers and send them back Admin for further evaluation;
+* Evaluate scientific papers and send them back to Admin for further evaluation;
 * Receive notices from Admin

 <br>